-Figure 2: Portrait of Dioscorides (40-90 AD) - author of Kitāb al-Ḥashā'ish, the first materia medica field of Anatomy cannot be ignored.
-Even today, certain anatomical terms are after Herophilus.
-Dioscorides named (40-90 AD) (Figure 2), who had the tremendous knowledge of medicinal herbs, was the first person to write an illustrated book comprising of 600 herbal drugs i.e. De Materia Medica (Kitāb al-Ḥashā'ish).
+Figure 2: Portrait of Dioscorides (40-90 AD) - author of Kitāb al-Ḥashā'ish, the first materia medica the field of Anatomy cannot be ignored.
+Even today, certain anatomical terms are named after Herophilus.
+Dioscorides (40-90 AD) (Figure 2), who had the tremendous knowledge of medicinal herbs, was the first person to write an illustrated book comprising 600 herbal drugs i.e. De Materia Medica (Kitāb al-Ḥashā'ish).
 Apart from original additions by Dioscorides, the book contained all the previous pharmacological knowledge.

 The Alexandrian School (Madrasa Iskandariyya), established in the third century BC, needs a special mention, for being the first institution to deal with dissection of human body formally.
-The contribution of Herophilus, Erasistratus and other physicians in the illustrious scholars in the history of Medicine, gathered all the medical knowledge of his time, arranged it systematically in a way that continued to be authoritative for the next fifteen centuries.
+The contribution of Herophilus, Erasistratus and other physicians in of Medicine, gathered all the medical knowledge of his time, arranged it systematically in a way that continued to be authoritative for the next fifteen centuries.

 The closing years of the creative age of Greece were graced by the great Roman scholar Galen (129-200 AD) (Figure 3).
 He not only made valuable addition to Medicine by conducting experiments but elevated it from the status of an art to the rank of a scientific discipline.
-Galen, one of the most
+Galen, one of the most illustrious scholars in the history

-Figure 3: Portrait of Galen (129-200 AD) a great commentator of Hippocratic works
+Figure 3: Portrait of Galen (129-200 AD) - a great commentator of Hippocratic works

 After the collapse of Greco-Roman civilization, the vast Arabic-speaking world of the Middle Ages rendered great services to the mankind by its scientific and medical achievements.
 Although, the systematic Arabic translation of Unani medical texts started in the Umayyad period, it took the shape of a movement only at the dawn of Abbasid rule.
 The phase of translation work (750-850 AD) was followed by fresh researches and discoveries resulting in original writings by Arabs.
 The Arabian physicians performed critical study of the inherited medical knowledge, carried out their own philosophic and scientific researches and made original additions to it.
-Arabs contributed most in the fields of Philosophy, General Science, Technology and especially Medicine, that gave Medicine a new spirit and light.
+Arabs contributed most in the fields of Philosophy, General Science, Technology and especially Medicine that gave Medicine a new spirit and light.
 During the period of Arabic enlightenment, certain schools came into prominence.
-Abū al-Ḥasan 'Alī ibn
+Abū al-Ḥasan 'Alī ibn Rabban Ṭabarī, Muḥammad ibn Zakariyya Rāzī (Figure 4), Abū Sahl Masīḥī, and Ibn Sīnā (Figure 5) were some great physicians of that period.
+The work of 'Alī ibn 'Īsā is a milestone in the field of Ophthalmology.